-B12.1.1 General All tempor performan ary road safety barrier products muscle requirements of this section. st comply with the Section C18 Temporary road safety barrier systems provides direction and guidance for the design, selection and use of barrier systems and end treatments.
-The prime document is NZTA M23:2009 Specification for road safety barrier systems .
-Note: This cover the r New Zeala section and section C18 Temporary equirements for temporary road safend. road safety barrier systems ety barrier systems used in The NZTA M23:2009 Specification for road safety barrier systems cover the requirements for permanent and temporary road safety barrier systems used in New Zealand.
-B12.1.2 Performance standards All tempor National T ary road safety barrier systems mus raffic and Safety Manager. t be approved by the NZTA This approval will require that the product has complied or been deemed to comply (by the NZTA) with the NCHRP report 350 performance levels.
+B12.1.1 General All temporary road safety barrier products must comply with the performance requirements of this section.
+Section C18 Temporary road safety barrier systems provides direction and guidance for the design, selection and use of barrier systems and end treatments.
+The prime document is NZTA M23 Specification for road safety barrier systems.
+Note: This section and section C18 Temporary road safety barrier systems cover the requirements for temporary road safety barrier systems used in New Zealand.
+The NZTA M23: Specification for road safety barrier systems cover the requirements for permanent and temporary road safety barrier systems used in New Zealand.
+B12.1.2 Performance standards All temporary road safety barrier systems must be approved by the NZTA National Traffic and Safety Manager.
+This approval will require that the product has complied or been deemed to comply (by the NZTA) with the NCHRP report 350 performance levels.
 The performance levels for the containment of crash impact energy are based on a 2000kg vehicle impacting the barrier at an angle of 25 degrees, at a specified speed.
-From 1 November 2012 the NZTA has adopted the AASHTO Manual for Assessing Safety Hardware (MASH-1) as the nominal standard for road safety hardware systems installed on the state highway network.
-From this of the primary system. late the NZTA requires that MASH- y performance criteria in promoting 1 testing results be used as any road safety hardware This sectio standard.
-F National N n of CoPTTM is currently under revi Please address any enquiries in relati Janager Traffic and Safety. sion to align it to the new ion to this notification to the 6 Table below summarises the required barrier system performance test levels for the operating speed of adjacent traffic.
-Barrier sy stem performance levels Test level Operating speed 1 50km/h or less 2 50km/h to 70km/h 3 greater than 70km/h
+From 1 November 2012 the NZTA has adopted the AASHTO Manual for Assessing Safety Hardware (MASH) as the nominal standard for road safety hardware systems installed on the state highway network.
+From this date the NZTA requires that MASH testing results be used as the primary performance criteria in promoting any road safety hardware system.
+C This section of CoPTTM is currently under revision to align it to the new standard.
+Please address any enquiries in relation to this notification to the National Manager Traffic and Safety.
+Table below summarises the required barrier system performance test levels for the operating speed of adjacent traffic.
+Barrier system performance levels Test level Operating speed

+1 50km/h or less

+2 50km/h to 70km/h

+3 greater than 70km/h